stanleybak/quickzonoreach/README.md

 **512 dims** | 0.6 | 1.2 | - | - | - | - | - | - | - | -
 **1024 dims** | 3.8 | - | - | - | - | - | - | - | - | -

+## Docker Container & Continous Integration ##

+There exists a docker container which in theory should make sure the examples can execute after each commit to the repo.
+For details, see the commands and comments in the Dockerfile.
+To run the examples in Docker do:

+> docker build -t quickzono .
+> docker run quickzono

 ## Ideas for More Speed ##

 If using `quick` and only saving some of the zonotopes is still too slow, make sure you have a good version of BLAS installed like OpenBlas (matrix dot product in `numpy` is an important operation for speed).
 It may be possible to use 32-bit floats instead of 64 bit.